-- A1 The lexis, grammatical structures, registers and usage of two modern languages to BA Honours degree standard, and where taken as an option, other languages to ALTE Levels 3, 4 or 5 - A2 Aspects of the history, society, culture and linguistic development of the relevant countries, dependent upon the languages chosen for study and according to module selection - A3 Certain areas of specialist study, according to module selection, in linguistics, cultural studies, film, history, language, literary studies and politics of the relevant countries - A4 The internal diversity and connections between cultures - A5 (For students opting to write a dissertation), of a topic studied in-depth and independently. - A6 The nature of human language - A7 Essential linguistic terminology and methodology - A8 The structure of English and one or more European languages and their relationship to other languages - A9 Varieties of English and one or more European languages and the geographical, social and contextual factors which produce them - A10 Computational models of language - A11 The acquisition of language - A12 The intellectual context in which the English language and one or more European languages are used - A13 Linguistic typology
+- A1 The lexis, grammatical structures, registers and usage of two modern languages to BA Honours degree standard, and where taken as an option, other languages to ALTE Levels 3, 4 or 5 - A2 Aspects of the history, society, culture and linguistic development of the relevant countries, dependent upon the languages chosen for study and according to module selection - A3 Certain areas of specialist study, according to module selection, in linguistics, cultural studies, film, history, language, literary studies and politics of the relevant countries - A4 The internal diversity and connections between cultures - A5 (For students opting to write a year- abroad project, dissertation or project), a topic studied in-depth and independently. - A6 The nature of human language - A7 Essential linguistic terminology and methodology - A8 The structure of English and one or more European languages and their relationship to other languages

+- A9 Varieties of English and one or more European languages and the geographical, social and contextual factors which produce them - A10 Computational models of language - A11 The acquisition of language - A12 The intellectual context in which the English language and one or more European languages are used - A13 Linguistic typology - A14 (For QT19 only) Demonstrate the ability to adapt to different learning environments.